richardgv/skippy-xd/README.md

 The last 'stable maintiner' of this software was [richardgv](https://github.com/richardgv).
 And that is where the vast majority of Skippy issues are raised / the bug tracker is still on his [fork over there](https://github.com/richardgv/skippy-xd/issues).
 However at this time, it looks like Richard really does not have time anymore to continue to maintain this software anymore (since 2015).
 And neither do I as a matter of fact.

 This project is definately in need of a new maintainer.
 In the meantime, best thing we can do is to just fork based off the latest / most reaonable commits.
 And add whatever feature(s) or bugfixes ontop of that version.
 A top priority (very important) is not to be super-picky about this but: make safe changes to the code.
 Do not do anything that is *too risky* or over-extend yourself.
 Definately play on the safe side.
+For some pointers see next section

+## Developer notes

 Here are 3 basic safeguard mechanisms you can use in this project:

 1) Uncomment the `--test` developer test mode.
 And use it as a temporary sandbox to test any new library functions that you need to add.
 Throw bad input at all your new funtions.
 Specifically try to catch errors regarding the memory management.
 Bad pointers, not checking for null, etc. And when such a bug is found, try to use that as a reason for justifying a further scrutinyg / enhancement of your error handling, in your new code.
 Spend the vast majority of your developer time just writing the parts of the code that does the error handling.
 I estimate that I spend something like around 75% of my time doing that, and catching errors.
 With the remaining 25% of my time (or even less than that) on the actual 'doing stuff' new code that not library functinos.
 I.e. working in the existing skippy code paths / where I was actually trying to implement the new feature.
 That 'felt right' (for me) in C. Particularly because C has is no garbage collection / pointer safety, etc. And a large percentage of my bugs (perhaps about half of them!) were almost completely hidden to me, unless the code was actually exercised with bad input.
 In order to exercise those non-critical code paths.